joeelsey/buildtools/README.md

 buildtools
 ==========

-Create a project with following  at least 1 api end point a json action that accesses that endpoint a sass file a browserify build that pulls a dependency from bower (probably jquery) at least one clientside test. testing for the api endpoint travis ci Submit a pull request
+Create a project with following:

+At least 1 api end point a json action that accesses that endpoint.

+A sass file.

+A browserify build that pulls a dependency from bower (probably jquery).

+At least one clientside test.

+Testing for the api endpoint.

+Travis ci.

+Submit a pull request.